Geenukabineth/LMS/README.md

 * **Plagiarism Logic (`check_web_plagiarism`):**
     The system takes a 200-character chunk of the student's text and queries the Google Custom Search API.
 It then calculates the Cosine Similarity between the student's text and the search snippets.
 If similarity exceeds **15%**, it flags the source.

-## 🤝 Contributing

-Contributions are welcome!
-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/NewFeature`).
-3. Commit your changes (`git commit -m 'Add some NewFeature'`).
-4. Push to the branch (`git push origin feature/NewFeature`).
-5. Open a Pull Request.

 ## 📄 License